Cristián Cuevas: Loan to Sint-Truiden

 On 10 August 2015, Cuevas was sent on a season-long loan to Belgian side Sint-Truiden along with fellow Chelsea youth player Joao Rodríguez.
 On 16 August 2015, he made his debut off the bench in the 62nd minute, replacing Yannis Mbombo in the match against Gent, a 1–0 defeat.
 On 21 November 2015, he scored his first goal for Sint-Truiden in their 2–1 away defeat against Waasland-Beveren, netting the opener of the fixture in the 9th minute.

 On 31 August 2016, Cuevas returned to Sint-Truiden for another season-long loan.

 Huachipato

 On 1 July 2017, Cuevas agreed to return to Chile to join Primera División side Huachipato and a month later joined Dutch side Twente on a season-long loan.
 On 14 April 2018, he became the joint record holder for most yellow cards in a single Eredivisie season after getting his 12th yellow card of the season against ADO Den Haag.

 Following a season at Twente, Cuevas joined Austria Wien in July 2018 on a season-long loan, with an option to buy.

-Universidad de Chile
+Universidad Católica

-On 31 January 2022, Cuevas rejoined Universidad de Chile on a permanent basis.
+On 31 January 2022, Cuevas joined Universidad Católica on a permanent basis.